TABLE OF CONTENTS

-Pay attention in class.
+Pay attention in class

 In the yoga community, there is a lot of criticism regarding the number of individuals who start teaching yoga without having a good understanding of what they’re doing.

 Worse, students might blame their injury on an instructor’s lack of understanding or communication.

 Make sure you’re one of the helping instructors rather than hurting as more practitioners get certified to teach.

-It’s a good idea to take a break from your yoga certification and do something completely unrelated to it during times like this.
+It’s a good idea to take a break from your yoga certification and do something completely unrelated during times like this.

 Have a discussion that isn’t about yoga (do you recall what that was like?).
-You may find that what you’ve learned from your yoga practice has organically filtered into your daily life, and you’re able to live the Yama and Niyama principles!
+You may find that what you’ve learned from your yoga practice has organically filtered into your daily life, and you can live the Yama and Niyama principles!

 Spending lengthy hours of intensive study and development with the same group of individuals may teach tolerance.

 Everyone has a fantastic set of priorities and values for this yoga certification.
-It may be tough to cope with other people’s egos, keep in mind that most of the problems we have with each other start with ourselves.
+It may be tough to cope with other people’s egos, but remember that most of the problems we have with each other start with ourselves.

 Also Read>>> Best Online Yoga Classes